 - Even the people you see on TV, in movies, and in magazines probably have insecurities themselves but most of them have stylists, personal trainers, and other people constantly helping them look their best.
 Check out some of the Related Q&As below to learn more about how to become your own stylist and personal trainer.

 As much as you repeat these self-love exercises, there will likely be moments where you still feel upset by images in the media.
 Even without the media, interactions at work, at school, or with friends and family may reinforce these insecurities.
 When these occur, take a few deep breaths and try to remind yourself what you love about yourself.
 There is no such thing as "normal" when it comes to beauty.
 Perfect, flawed, large, small - these descriptors are all relative.
 Keeping this in mind, do you notice that you're getting negative messaging from those around you?
 Surrounding yourself with people that celebrate you for all your unique attributes (and taking a break from those who don't) may help you do the same for yourself.

 Theories abound about why and how the media affects people's self-image, but with a little practice and the help of your can-do attitude, hopefully you will be able to see your own unique beauty and share it with the world and those closest to you.
 And remember, it's okay to reach out for help like you're doing; you're not alone in feeling these pressures.
 If you continue to feel upset by these images in the media, consider attending body image support groups.
 Local counseling centers may offer opportunities to get together with others who share similar concerns.
-At Columbia, students can check out Counseling and Psychological Services for individual or group appointments by calling x4-2878.
+At Columbia, students can check out Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
 Remember, beauty is measured by the life you lead, not how similar you look to this "A list" movie star or that centerfold model.
 Everybody and every body is beautiful and worthy.